nirvanasupermind/termite/architecture.md

 # Data and memory

-A single ternary (base 3) digit is a trit, which may take on the values 0, 1 and 2.
-Trits are grouped into trytes of 8 trits and a words of 16 trits.
-When a compact representation of ternary is needed, nonary (base 9) is used, with the digits 0, 1, 2, 3, 4, 5, 6, 7, 8.
-Each nonary digit corresponds to ternary digits.
+Termite uses a tryte of 8 trits and a word of 16 trits.
 Termite has a 16-trit address space which can address 3^16 (43046721) trytes of memory.

 # Registers
 The processor has 27 general 16-trit registers (`r0`-`r26`). `r25` is also referred to as `lr`, the link register. `r26` is also referred to as `pc`, the program counter.